Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 - :func:`pytorch_lightning.core.lightning.LightningModule.training_step` gives you full control of the main loop.
 - :func:`pytorch_lightning.core.lightning.LightningModule.backward`, :func:`pytorch_lightning.core.lightning.LightningModule.step`, :func:`pytorch_lightning.core.lightning.LightningModule.zero_grad` are called for you.
 BUT, you can override this if you need manual control.

-Check out more magical flags in the :ref:`trainer` docs.
+Check out more flags in the :ref:`trainer` docs.

 --------------